 Currently, the HyperGenomicsTM test is in the prototype development stage.
 Once the prototype development is completed (expected end 2012), the Company will then perform beta-testing which shall take approximately six (6) months to complete and will cost approximately \$50,000 USD.
 If beta-testing is successful the Company expects its HyperGenomicsTM test to be rolled out onto the RUO market in Europe and in the U.S. in 2013.
-The HyperGenomicsTM test is too early in its development for the Company to accurately determinate the manufacturing costs and sale price of the o The Company expects to work on the clinical proof of concepts and validations for the HyperGenomicsTM test in 2012.
-The launch of the HyperGenomicsTM test into the IVD market in Europe and the U.S. will follow the commercialization of the test into the RUO market.
-The estimated timeframe for its launch into the IVD market has not yet been determined and will depend upon the speed of clinical trials and market approval.
+The HyperGenomicsTM test is too early in its development for the Company to accurately determinate the manufacturing costs and sale price of the test.